-Our empirical approach examines outcomes before and after China's implementation of its one-child policy.
+Our empirical approach examines fertility as well as spousal age and educational outcomes before and after China's implementation of its one-child policy.
 In doing so, we examine the raw data prior to and following the policy change for rural and urban areas.
-First, we employ additional descriptive statistics; second we employ a regression discontinuity framework; third we use difference-in-difference estimation in which we take account of disparities pertaining to urban and rural inhabitants; and fourth we utilize variations in community penalties for violating the law.
+First, we employ additional descriptive statistics along with a simple regression framework; second, we use difference-in-differences estimation in which we take account of disparities pertaining to urban and rural inhabitants; and third, we utilize variations in community penalties for violating the law.

-We divide the data into three groups depending on marriage date: couples married before 1979 who were not affected by the one child policy; couples married after 1984 who were affected by the one child policy and couples married between 1979 and 1984 who are assumed partly affected by the one child policy.14 Summary statistics given in Table 5 will be discussed later.
-Since the Chinese government implemented a different one child policy in rural and urban areas, we also divide all samples by their place of household registry (known as hukou), and use differences-in-differences to illustrate that the one child policy had dissimilar effects on fertility between rural and urban areas.
-We measure fertility in two ways.
-First, as the number of children within the household, and second whether the household has more than one child.
-The latter indicates whether families violated the one child policy.
-According to Table 5 fertility declined from before to after implementation of the one-child policy more for rural than urban residents.
+We divide the data into three groups depending on marriage date: couples married before 1979 who were not affected by the one child policy; couples married after 1984 who were affected by the one child policy and couples married between 1979 and 1984 who are assumed partly affected by the one child policy.
+Summary statistics given in Table 5 will be discussed later.
+Since the Chinese government implemented a different one child policy in rural and urban areas, we also divide all samples by their place of household registry (known as hukou), and use differences-in-differences to illustrate that the one child policy had dissimilar effects in rural and urban areas.

+First we identify the impact of the one-child policy on fertility.
+We measure

-14 Recall that in 1984 the one-child law was calibrated to meet different community needs.
+&lt;sup>20 Recall that in 1984 the one-child law was calibrated to meet different community needs.
 Based on Figure 9 we also redid the analysis redefining the Pre and Post variables to be Pre1970 and Post 1970 to reflect the fact that anti-natal policies actually began in 1970 with the less formal "Birth Control Campaign."
-Also to distinguish the "Birth Control Campaign" from the "One-Child Policy" we performed additional analysis with a set of categorical dummy variables: Pre-1970, 1970-1980, and Post-1980.
+Also to distinguish the "Birth Control Campaign" from the "One-Child Policy" we performed additional analysis with a set of categorical dummy variables: Pre-1970, 1970-1980, and Post-1980; as well as simply pre-1980 and Post-1980.
 Each of the results turned out comparable.
-Thus here we only present the pre- and post- one-child law since these results are the easiest to exposit.
+Thus here we only present the pre- and post- one-child law since these results are the easiest to exposit, most robust, and in our opinion best represent the appropriate time periods.